Vanaheimr/Styx/README.md

 ![Pipes.NET logo](/ahzf/pipes.NET/raw/master/doc/pipes.NET-logo.png)

 Pipes.NET is a graph-based data flow framework for [property graph models](http://github.com/tinkerpop/gremlin/wiki/Defining-a-Property-Graph) written in .NET/Mono.
+It comes with some syntactic sugar to build a powerful "LINQ to graphs" interface.
 A process graph is composed of a set of process vertices connected to one another by a set of communication edges.
 Pipes supports the splitting, merging, and transformation of data from input to output.

 #### Usage

-Pipes.NET comes with some syntactic sugar to make coexistence with LINQ a bit easier:
+Pipes.NET comes with some syntactic sugar to make coexistence with LINQ a bit easier.

     var _Friends = _Graph.VertexId(1).
                    OutEdges("knows").